julienmartinelli/julienmartinelli.github.io/publications.md

 ---

 # Publications

+C. Métayer, A. Ballesta, and **J. Martinelli**.
+[Data-driven Discovery of Digital Twins in Biomedical Research](https://arxiv.org/abs/2508.21484). *accepted for publication in Briefings in Bioinformatics*, 2025

 **J. Martinelli**.
 [Position: Biology is the Challenge Physics-Informed ML needs to Evolve](https://arxiv.org/pdf/2510.25368). *NeurIPS*, 2025 **(6% Acceptance rate)**